 |

 In 1987, the southern section with two branches of Line 2 (La Paz - Las Adjuntas/Zoológico) was finished and in 1988, Line 1 was extended to Los Dos Caminos.
 That same year Line 2 was linked to Line 1 at El Silencio.
 In 1989, Line 1 reached its eastern terminus Palo Verde and finally in 1994, the new Line 3 started revenue service between Plaza Venezuela and El Valle.
-In 2010, Metro de Caracas, operated by CAMETRO, has a total length of 54.1 km with 48 stations: Line 1 - 20.4 km (18 km underground) - 7-car-trains - max.
+In 2010, Metro de Caracas, operated by CAMETRO, had a total length of 54.1 km with 48 stations: Line 1 - 20.4 km (18 km underground) - 7-car-trains - max.
 33 trains in operation; Line 2 - 17.8 km (9 km underground) - 6-car-trains - max.
 14 trains; Line 3 - 10.4 km - 6-car-trains; the metro is complemented by a metro feeder bus system called Metrobús.
 In 2000, construction of the western part of Line 4 (Capuchinos - Zona Rental, 5.5 km) began to alleviate congestion on Line 1.
 Contracts were awarded to a consortium of Brazilian companies (Metro Línea IV).
 This section opened in July 2006 and is now operately jointly with Line 2; the Line 2 section between Capuchinos and El Silencio is served by a shuttle train instead.
-Metro Los Teques is a suburban line that connects Las Adjuntas (terminal station of Line 2) with the town of Los Teques (El Tambor station) along the San Pedro river with 4-car-trains every 5 minutes (9.5 km - 10 minutes ride).
-There is no intermediate station.
+Metro Los Teques is a suburban line that connects Las Adjuntas (terminal station of Line 2) with the town of Los Teques (El Tambor station, now Alí Primera) along the San Pedro river with 4-car-trains every 5 minutes (9.5 km - 10 minutes ride).
+It was later extended into this satellite town.
 Similar to that in Medellín, Caracas also has a Metrocable, a cable car linked to the metro system.
 It opened on 20 Jan 2010 and runs from Parque Central metro station towards the south (1.7 km), with five stops: Parque Central, Hornos de Cal, La Ceiba, El Manguito and San Agustín (photos).
 A second route from Palo Verde to Mariche (4.8 km) was brought into service on 10 Dec 2012.
-Miranda used to be called Parque del Este until 2008. |
+In the eastern suburbs, the Cabletren has been operating on a first section since 14 Aug 2013.
+When completed, this cable-hauled peoplemover will be 2.4 km and include five stops: Petare, 19 de Abril, 5 de Julio, 25 de Junio, Warairarepano. (photos) Miranda used to be called Parque del Este until 2008. |

 History